 When someone is in a coma, an EEG may be performed to determine the level of Sleep is a naturally recurring state of mind and body characterized by altered consciousness, relatively inhibited sensory activity, inhibition of nearly all voluntary muscles, and reduced interactions with surroundings.
 It is distinguished from wakefulness by a decreased ability to react to stimuli, but is more easily reversed than the state of being comatose.
+Sleep occurs in repeating periods, in which the body alternates between two highly distinct modes known as non-

 REM and REM sleep.
-Although REM stands for "rapid eye movement", sleep affects other brain- body functions, including virtual paralysis of the body.
+Although REM stands for "rapid eye movement", sleep affects other brainbody functions, including virtual paralysis of the body.